 Where can I go to attend remote classes while on campus?

-UNT is planning “perch points” where students can take their remote class while on campus, if your residence hall room is not suffice or you want a different environment.
+UNT has “perch points” where students can take their remote class while on campus, if your residence hall room is not suffice or you want a different environment.

 How will I attend my in-person classes if I need to quarantine?